 Federal housing officials give Honolulu ‘High Performer’ rating for Section Eight program

-News Release from City and County of Honolulu Nov 21, 2017
+News Release from City and County of Honolulu, Nov 8, 2018

-The Section Eight Management Assessment Program rating is awarded each year based on a variety of indicators, including selection from the waitlist, reasonable rent, determination of adjusted income, utility allowance schedule, housing quality standards and enforcement, quality control, expanding housing opportunities, payment standards, timely annual reexaminations, tenant rent calculations, timely inspections, annual inspections, lease-up, family self-sufficiency, and de-concentration.
+The Section Eight Management Assessment Program rating is awarded each year based on 15 indicators, including selection from the waitlist, reasonable rent, determination of adjusted income, utility allowance schedule, housing quality standards and enforcement, quality control, expanding housing opportunities, payment standards, timely annual reexaminations, tenant rent calculations, timely inspections, annual inspections, lease-up, family self-sufficiency, and de-concentration.

 For more information on the city’s Section Eight program, please visit the Department of Community Services website at: www.honolulu.gov/dcs/housing.